How do JCR elections work?

 The Constitution stipulates that hustings must be held at least 24 hours, and not more than three days before polling.
 More often than not, hustings take place on a Thursday night either in the hall, the JCR or the Garden Quad Reception Room.

 During the hustings the JCR usually provides snacks and wine to encourage students to come along and take the opportunity to question their candidates and really show what they’re made of before they cast their votes.

 Each candidate should make a short speech, subject to a time limit to be determined in advance by the Returning Officer.
 Questions then follow this speech and are offered to each candidate in turn.

 Re-Open Nominations (RON) will be a candidate in all elections.
 If a candidate is unopposed, they shall require over two thirds of the votes to be for them rather than to Re-Open Nominations unless they are exempted (liberation officer roles) and hold a by-election.
 Casting a vote for RON is serious and is not a joke!
 Please only use this if you are uncomfortable with having the candidate represent you or have serious concerns about their suitability.

-Votes will be cast using the Alternative Vote system and will normally be electronic with unique voter codes issued to each member.
+Votes will be cast using the Alternative Vote (or Ranked Pair) system and will normally be electronic with unique voter codes issued to each member.
 If technology fails, though, there will be an old school paper ballot box in the JCR!

 Results are counted by the Returning Officer and their Returning Officer Assistant.
 They are announced no later than 24 hours after the close of poll.
 Usually the Returning Officer will ask for them to be circulated on the JCR mailing list.